We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are formulas on the market that are thickened by rice.
 They may help decrease the frequency of spit-ups and don’t have any long-term safety concerns.

-Key features: As with other thickened formulas, Enfamil explains that their A.R. formula meets reflux guidelines set by the American Academy of Pediatrics.
+Key features: As with other thickened formulas, Enfamil explains that their A.R. formula meets reflux guidelines set by the AAP.
 It contains rice starch to help thicken and settle better in baby’s stomach.
-The manufacturers of this formula supported a study in 2003 that showed it can reduce babies’ spit-up episodes by up to 50 percent.
+The manufacturers of this formula supported a

 Considerations: You’ll want to speak with your pediatrician before offering thickened formula to your baby.
 While some parents swear this is the best formula they’ve ever tried, others share that this mix really didn’t help their baby’s spit-up issue enough.